TTK4130/ttk4130.github.io/docs/animation.rst

     scene = pj.Scene(children=[camera, pj.DirectionalLight(position=[0, 3, 7], intensity=0.6),])
     renderer = pj.Renderer(scene=scene, camera=camera, controls=[pj.OrbitControls(controlling=camera)], width=600, height=400)

 We now have have a scene to put our objects into.
-Pythreejs includes geometric primitives we can use to represent elemenst like our cart and pendulum.
+Pythreejs includes geometric primitives we can use to represent elements like our cart and pendulum.
 Each object in the scene must be associated with a **mesh**, which is a combination of geometry (the shape of the object) and material (its appearance).
 The renderer is the component that converts the entire scene, including all meshes, lights and cameras, into pixels displayed on the screen.
 Since the renderer cannot process abstract objects directly, meshes serve as the concrete representations of these objects that can be rendered visually.